material-components/material-components-web/packages/mdc-list/README.md

 #### Adding an end detail

-End details can be added in a similar way to start details.
+End details can be added in a similar way to graphics.
 Place an element after the text with a `mdc-list-item__end-detail` class.

 ```html